engmaths/emat30008/basics/ivps.md

-# Bouncing balls
+# Initial value problems for ODEs

 ## Assignment outline

 You will provide a code repository demonstrating your solutions to the problems below.
-You should also make a very short report including each of your figures.
-The report should explain the mathematical principles behind your analysis and interpret the numerical results.
+You should also make a **very** short report including each of your figures.
+The report should briefly explain the mathematical principles behind your analysis and interpret the numerical results.
 Take the time to format your figures nicely.

 Your code should be well written and neatly separated into different .py files.
 Each should calculate one of the numbers or figures requested by the